Arthur Morris/BIRDS AS ART

 What’s Up?

-Have a great day and — if you partake — enjoy the game.
-This post took about two hours to prepare and makes forty-nine days in a row with a new one.
+This blog post took more than two hours to prepare and makes sixty-seven days in a row with a new one.
+Please remember …

 Please Remember